ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 :::warning

 Deploying a Subnet to Mainnet has many risks.
 Doing so safely requires a laser focus on security.
 This tutorial does its best to point out common pitfalls, but there may be other risks not discussed here.

-This tutorial is an educational resource and provides no guarantees that following it will result in a secure deployment.
+This tutorial is an educational resource and provides no guarantees that following it results in a secure deployment.
 Additionally, this tutorial takes some shortcuts that aid the understanding of the deployment process at the expense of security.
-These shortcuts are pointed out and are not recommended for a production deployment.
+The text highlights these shortcuts and they shouldn't be used for a production deployment.

 :::